Skip to main content

 • Be assertive and point out to the guilt-inducer what they are exactly doing.
 For instance, “I believe you are using your illness to get me to do things you want.”
 However, you run the risk of straining your relationship and, therefore, this approach is only advised after you have exhausted all other strategies.

-If you are prone for depression, then you may be more vulnerable for being guilt tripped.
+If you are prone to depression, then you may be more vulnerable to being guilt-tripped.
 This is because people with depression may be struggling with a low self-esteem and getting approval from others, which is what happens when one gives into a guilt trip, gives a temporary boost to one's self-worth.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.